whitedark9/medical-notes/src/pages/pediatrics/cvs/rheumatic-fever.md

   - Have good nutrition
 - Antibiotic treatment of GAS, URTI to prevent initial attack
 - Acute rheumatic fever
-  - `IM Procaine Penicillin 0.5 L Unit/kg 12 hourly for 7-10 days` or
+  - `IM Procaine Penicillin 0.5 L Unit/kg BD for 10 days` or
-  - `Oral Penicillin V 250 mg 6 hourly for 10 days` or
+  - `Oral Penicillin V 250 mg QID for 10 days` or
   - `Oral Erythromycin 40 mg/kg/day 3 divided dose for 10 days` (for Penicillin hypersensitivity)

 ### Secondary Prevention

-- Long term antibiotic prophylaxis to prevent recurrences
+- Long term antibiotic prophylaxis `to prevent recurrences`
 - Prevent colonization of URT with GAS, in those who have had an attack of acute rheumatic fever
-  - `IM Benzathine Penicillin 1.2 Mega Units once every 3-4 weeks` (< 2 years - 0.6 MU) or
+  - `IM Benzathine Penicillin 1.2 Mega Units once per month` (< 2 years - 0.6 MU) or
   - `Oral Penicillin V 250 mg BD` or
   - `Oral Sulphadiazine 500 mg BD` or
   - `Oral Erythromycin 250 mg BD` (for Penicillin or Sulphur hypersensitivity)